 Acknowledgements.
 The Swedish Natural Science Research Council supported the maintenance and development of the OSO receiver system.
-We thank the teams behind HITRAN,

-- JPL and WACCM for providing a priori information to the retrievals.
-We thank the teams behind Hirri AN, nity behind ARTS for software used in the retrieval process.
+We thank the teams behind HITRAN, JPL and WACCM for providing a priori information to the retrievals.
+We thank the community behind ARTS for software used in the retrieval process.
 We thank ECMWF for wind field data and the teams behind MLS/Aura, MIPAS/Envisat and ACE-FTS/SCISAT for providing the satellite CO datasets.
-The Atmospheric Chemistry Experiment (ACE), also known as SCISAT, - 15 is a Canadian-led mission mainly supported by the Canadian Space Agency and the Natural Sciences and Engineering Research Council of Canada.
+The Atmospheric Chemistry Experiment (ACE), also known as SCISAT, is a Canadian-led mission mainly supported by the Canadian Space Agency and the Natural Sciences and Engineering Research Council of Canada.
 We also thank the Department of Earth and Space Sciences, Chalmers University of Technology for SMR/Odin CO data.
-Odin is a Swedish-led satellite project funded jointly by the Swedish National Space Board (SNSB), the Canadian Space Agency (CSA), the National Technology Agency of Finland (Tekes), the - 20 Centre National d'Etudes Spatiales (CNES) in France and the European Space Agency (ESA).
-Finally we thank the laboratory and workshop of Onsala Space Observatory for keeping the OSO receiver up and running.
+Odin is a Swedish-led satellite project funded jointly by the Swedish National Space Board (SNSB), the Canadian Space Agency (CSA), the National Technology Agency of Finland (Tekes), the Centre National d'Etudes Spatiales (CNES) in France and the European Space Agency (ESA).
+We thank the laboratory and workshop of Onsala Space Observatory for keeping the OSO receiver up and running.
+Finally we thank the reviewers for their helpful comments on the manuscript.